Lithuanian–Soviet War: Lithuanian offensive

 On May 18, the reorganized army carried out its first operation.
 The Vilkmergė Group captured Kurkliai and Anykščiai.
 On May 22, the Group launched an attack on Utena.
 The initiative was met by a Soviet counterattack and the Lithuanian forces retreated.
 Further attacks were stopped for several days to wait for the results of the advance on Kupiškis.
 The drive towards Utena resumed on May 31, and the city was secured on June 2.
 The Panevėžys Group launched a drive towards Panevėžys on May 18 and secured the city the following day, but lost it to a Bolshevik counterattack, carried out on May 21.
 However, the Soviets left Panevėžys without a fight two days later.
 The Group charged towards Kupiškis and secured Subačius.
 On May 30, Joniškėlis' partisans broke through the Soviet lines and liberated Rokiškis in Soviet rear; Bolshevik forces, afraid that they could be encircled, left Kupiškis on the night of May 30–31, and Lithuania secured that city on June 1.

-After Utena's liberation, Saxon Volunteers left the front and by mid-July departed Lithuania.
-However, Lithuanian advance continued and, on June 10, Lithuanian forces reached the territory controlled by Latvian partisans (Green Guard) and supplied them with munitions.
+After Utena's liberation, Saxon Volunteers left the front, and by mid-July, they had departed Lithuania.
+However, Lithuanian advances continued and, on June 10, Lithuanian forces reached the territory controlled by Latvian partisans (Green Guard) and supplied them with munitions.
 On June 12, the Soviets counterattacked and Lithuanians were stopped.
 Another Soviet push came on June 20 and the front stabilized.
 The Soviets were cornered in a small region around Zarasai.
-Between July 6 and 12, Lithuanians with some Latvian assistance attempted to drive out the Bolsheviks.
+Between July 6 and 12, Lithuanians, with some Latvian assistance, attempted to drive out the Bolsheviks.
 The Soviets gathered their forces from calmer fronts and forced Lithuanians to retreat to their former positions.